Hamilton 'truly believes' Mercedes can win in 2022

 "I wasn't sure if it was from my body or is this from the car," he said, "so I just tried to switch off the engine because the engine was still on by then.
 I knew if the fire starts, it will be difficult to get out.
 So I switched my engine off.
 And everything was fine."

-He added: "Happy to have back-to-back races because if you had a summer break after that would be terrible, because you would be thinking about it, repeating the crash in your mind again and again.
+He added: "Happy to have back-to-back races because if you had a summer break after that it would be terrible, because you would be thinking about it, repeating the crash in your mind again and again.

 "Even though you try and avoid it, you would somehow find it somewhere.
 Good to be back as soon as I could."